W-D12/Arknights-Guide/Operators/Specialist.md

 	- Gladiia
 		- Waves of AEgir(Talent 1) gives Abyssal Hunters health regeneration
 		- Waterless Parting of the Great Ocean(Skill 1) is an automatic skill that causes the next attack to pull targets closer.
 Good for stall strategies.
-		- Watterless Grasp of the Raging Sea(Skill 2) increases attack range and decreases attack speed.
+		- Watterless Grasp of the Raging Sea(Skill 2) increases attack range and increases attack interval.
 She can pull two units closer to her at a time.
 		- Waterless Dance of the Shattered Maelstrom(Skill 3) creates a tornado that roots a single unit, then pulls other units toward the rooted enemy.
 This ability is great for when there are a lot of enemies.
 	- Cliffheart #TODO
 	- Snowsant #TODO